Poverty in South Korea: Trends

 Choo, Park and Yoon noted that both absolute and relative poverty have declined in Korea from 1965 to 1990.
 They concluded that "rapid economic growth during [the analyzed period of 1960s-1980s] in Korea has alleviated poverty to a great extent".
 Philips et al. praised South Korea, noting that "South Korea has experienced one of the most dramatic declines in absolute poverty that the world has seen".
 They added that while over half of the Korean population was affected by absolute poverty in mid-1950s, absolute poverty had declined to only about 3.4 percent of the population by the mid-1990s.
 As of 2001, absolute poverty was below 2% (however, another estimate for 2000 cited 11.5%).
 However, more recent data suggests that relative poverty has been on the rise, growing from about 8% in the early 1990s to 15% as of 2012.

 According to official estimates, about 15% of South Koreans live below the poverty line.
 Poverty in South Korea is defined as relative poverty.
 Relative poverty is not the same as absolute poverty: relative poverty measures the share of the population living on less than half of the median income.
 (Median income in South Korea in 2007 was $19,179 (W20m).)
-About half of all citizens over the age of 65 are living in poverty, one of the highest rates among OECD countries.
+South Korea continues to have the highest old-age poverty rate among OECD member countries, a position it has held since 2009.
+According to Statistics Korea, the relative poverty rate (based on disposable income) among people aged 65 and older fell to 35.9% in 2024, down 2.3 percentage points from the previous year; the rate has fluctuated but broadly declined since 2012.
+Depending on the data source and methodology, recent estimates of the elderly poverty rate range from about 36% to 40% (for example, 38.2% for 2023), remaining roughly three times the OECD average.

 On November 15, 2021, according to reports, South Korea ranks fourth in the world in terms of relative poverty among major economies.